Mon Ami Gabi

 Because of its location in the lobby of an apartment building, Mon Ami Gabi gives you a comfortable neighborhood feel while maintaining an upscale French ambiance.
 It’s the kind of place you could easily see Ernest Hemingway pounding whisky at the bar or Eloise braiding Skipperdee’s ears in a nearby booth.
-What you’ll actually see is bar stools manned by affluent, bougie couples and fur-clad ladies with their second husbands.
-This is a place for people who enjoy the finer things in life.
+What you’ll actually see is bar stools manned by couples, and small groups having dinner.

-Restaurant concepts often feel manufactured, especially one as overdone as “French Bistro."
+Restaurant concepts often feel manufactured, especially a chain restaurant as overdone as “French Bistro.”
 It’s easy to try too hard and tip the scales too far in one direction.
-But Mon Ami Gabi doesn't have servers in stripe shirts and berets.
-And they aren't strutting by in Coco Chanel stills with cigarettes hanging out of their mouths.
-Instead, Mon Ami Gabi gives you the French vibes while maintaining a feeling of authenticity.
+But Mon Ami Gabi doesn’t have servers in stripe shirts and berets.
+And they aren’t strutting by in Coco Chanel stills with cigarettes hanging out of their mouths.
+Instead, Mon Ami Gabi gives you the French vibes while still maintaining some heart.